McDermott helps Pacers hold off Rockets

 But Indiana's Justin Holiday snatched the rebound on a missed 3-pointer by teammate Victor Oladipo and was fouled with 6.5 seconds remaining, denying Houston a potential go-ahead opportunity.
 Holiday dropped in a pair of free throws to ice the win, Indiana's fifth in seven games since the restart.
 Harden finished with a game-high 45 points to go with a career-high-tying 17 rebounds.
 He missed a triple-double by one assist.

 Holiday and Myles Turner paced the Pacers with 18 points apiece.
 Edmond Sumner chipped in with a season-high 17 points, while Oladipo joined McDermott with 16.
 Turner completed a double-double with a team-high 12 rebounds for Indiana, which rested its top scorer, T.J.
-Warren.
+Warren, whom Pacers head coach Nate McMillan said is dealing with plantar fasciitis.
+According to reports, the injury isn't expected to keep Warren from playing in the postseason.

 --Field Level Media